GRCDEV/ArduSim/help/development.md

 Finally, with `getSafeTakeOffHelper()` you get a set of functions to coordinate the take off of a swarm defining a flight formation, and avoiding collisions among them.
 The UAVs take off sequentially and in two steps, moving first the UAVs that must go further to reduce the probability of collision.

+* `String[] getAvailableTakeOffAlgorithms()`.
+Provides an array with the name of the take off strategies available.
+They have different computational cost.
+This function can be used in the configuration dialog of the protocol to list on screen the available options.
 * `SafeTakeOffContext getMasterContext(Map<Long, Location2DUTM>, FlightFormation, double, double, boolean, boolean)`.
 Blocking method.
 Allows the master UAV to coordinate the take off process sharing the needed information.
 First, it requires to detect the slave UAVs (see the functions provided with `getMasterSlaveHelper()` method).
 The object provided allows the master UAV take off with the method shown below.
 * `SafeTakeOffContext getSlaveContext(boolean)`.
 Blocking method.
 Allows the slave UAV to join the coordinated take off receiving the needed information.
+* `void setTakeOffAlgorithm(String)`.
+Allows to change the default take off strategy.
+This function can be used in the configuration dialog of the protocol to set an specific take off strategy between the  options provided by the function `getAvailableTakeOffAlgorithms()`.
 * `void start(SafeTakeOffContext, SafeTakeOffListener)`.Non blocking method.
 It executes the coordinated take off for the current UAV, with the context provided.
 You must implement a loop to wait the take off to finish.
 The anonymous listener can help you to break the loop when the process finishes (see MUSCOP and FollowMe protocols as example).

 The `SafeTakeOffContext` object provides several methods to get information before performing the take off: